 A further advantage of the PDF file format is that PDF files are compact.
-Prepressure explains how PDF keeps file sizes to “an absolute minimum” by using:
+PDF reduces file sizes by using:

-Considering the above, it isn’t that difficult to see why the PDF file format is so widely used.
-As explained by Microsoft, the PDF format:
+Considering the above, it isn't that difficult to see why the PDF file format is so widely used.
+Among other advantages, the PDF format:

 - Retains the intended document formatting; and